 High entry cost

-One of the biggest hurdles hindering many Australians from investing in property is the heavy cost of entry, which often demands external financing.
+One of the biggest hurdles hindering many Australians from investing in property is the heavy financing involved.
+A deposit alone can cost in the tens to hundreds of thousands of dollars.

 Ongoing costs